4 Common Ways Students Avoid Plagiarism Detection

 Digital Text Modification

 Digital text modification is a collective notion for how students plagiarize someone else’s work with the help of technology.
-Students turning to digital text modification believe that their professors don’t know all the technological tricks of altering texts and will thus not be able to identify the culprits.
+Students turning to digital text modification believe that their professors don’t know all the technological tricks of altering texts and will thus be unable to identify the culprits.
 However, an advanced plagiarism checker solution can recognize numerous types of student cheating, even digital text modification.

 Digital text modifications include different methods.
 Let’s take a closer look below.